FOREX-Sterling steadies after opinion poll pummelling

 By Patrick Graham

-and fell around 2 cents last week as polls showed May's lead
+and was down almost 2 cents last week as polls showed May's lead

 over the opposition Labour Party had shrunk from as much as 20